asdfg60842/CSharp_STUDY_BCSD_LAB/Basic/basic_02_data_type/basic_02_data_type/README_DATATYPE.txt

 *****DATA_TYPE*****
 ///////////////////

-All.NET programming languages use the .NET data type defined in the .NET Common Type System.
+All .NET programming languages use the .NET data type defined in the .NET Common Type System.
 You can refer to this link.
 https://docs.microsoft.com/ko-kr/previous-versions/visualstudio/visual-studio-2008/2hf02550(v=vs.90)?redirectedfrom=MSDN